smaniotto/coding-style/README.md

     return False
 ```

-If you statment is nice and short, you can simply more:
+If the statement is nice and short, simplify more:
 ```python
 # Good
 return True if conditional else False